February 18, 2019

 );

-Using this method, your script will load like and old normal, native script tag.
+Using this method, your script will load like an old, normal, native script tag.

 1. Third-Party